Bariatric Surgery Costs: Explained

-Weight loss surgery has been conclusively shown to increase life expectancy and quality of life of patients suffering from morbid obesity.
-While the surgery itself seems expensive, it can actually be seen as a positive investment for the majority of patients as it often improves employment options, decreases medical costs and improves cash flow through reduced living costs (reduced food bills).
-Safe and effective bariatric surgery, performed on appropriately selected individuals are one of the only truly cost neutral or positively geared interventions available in medicine today.
+Weight loss surgery has been conclusively shown to increase life expectancy and quality of life for patients suffering morbid obesity.
+While the surgery itself may seem expensive, it can actually be seen as a positive investment for the majority of patients as it often improves employment options, decreases medical costs and improves cash flow through reduced living costs (reduced food bills).
+Safe and effective bariatric surgery, performed on appropriately selected individuals is one of the only truly cost-neutral or positively geared interventions available in medicine today.

 Do you need more information?

 If you would like to speak to one of our specialised team or enquire about making an appointment at our clinic,

 please call 02 9553 1120 or submit an enquiry.